National Nut Grower Fruit Growers News Vegetable Growers News Organic Grower Spudman Product Processing GPN Mag

 The secret of success in this business, Post noted, is to really understand the water, soil and environment.

-“All these products that come out, they are trying to cover as many acres as they can, but every orchard is its own entity, and some need more inputs and some need less,” Post said.
-“With the amount of acres that we look at, you really see the differences from grower to grower and you just can’t do the same program everywhere.”
+“All these products that come out, they are trying to cover as many acres as they can, but every orchard is its own entity.
+Some need more inputs, and some need less,” Post said.
+“With the amount of acres that we look at, you really see the differences from grower to grower, and you just can’t do the same program everywhere.”

 In addition to his company, Post also owns several walnut and almond ranches, most with growing partners, representing approximately 1,300 acres of walnuts and 700 acres of almonds.
 He provides the advising so the growers can get the most out of their crops.

-He branched into these ranches through his business, explaining a lot of companies come to Agricultural Advisors to do feasibility studies, or when someone is looking to buy or sell a property, and his company will evaluate the property for them.
+He branched into these ranches through his business, explaining that a lot of companies come to Agricultural Advisors to do feasibility studies or when someone is looking to buy or sell a property.
+His company will then evaluate the property for them.

-“I’m pretty much privy to a lot of things going on in the real estate sector, and once in a while, I’ll find one that a grower or an outside party want to see, and sometimes I’ll get a little group together, and we’ll buy those orchards,” Post said.
+“I’m pretty much privy to a lot of things going on in the real estate sector.
+Once in a while, I’ll find one that a grower or an outside party want to see.
+Sometimes I’ll get a little group together and we’ll buy those orchards,” Post said.
 “I make sure a crop can be grown there, I look at soil chemistry, soil texture, water availability and water quality, and if it checks all the boxes, we are often first in line to buy them.”

 Post does much of his research on his own ranches, be it fertilizer, pruning, insect and disease, or irrigation trials to learn new harvest techniques.

-He’s currently running a series of irrigation trials this fall, testing all the new products that measure soil moisture or water potential.
+He’s currently running a series of irrigation trials, testing all the new products that measure soil moisture or water potential.

 Over the last few years, Post has seen a larger demand for walnuts and almonds, which he attributes to health reasons.